desmos-labs/introduction/readme.md

 | Receive an external upvote | `+   2`  |
 | Receive an external downvote | `+   1`  |

-The minting method of Phanero can be changed by on-chain governance of Desmos.
+The minting method of Phanero will be decided by on-chain governance of Desmos.

 ## Initial distribution of Desmos